MultiSafepay/docs/content/integration/ready-made/oscommerce/_index.md

 ## Installation and configuration

-{{< blue-notice >}} We recommend first installing the plugin in a test environment following, the recommended OsCommerce installation procedure.
-Make sure you have made a backup.
+{{< blue-notice >}} We recommend first installing the plugin in a test environment, following the OsCommerce installation procedure.
+Always make a backup.

 Plugin version 3.0.0 is tested on PHP 5.6.
 Previous versions are no longer tested for compatibility.
 For more information, email <sales@multisafepay.com>